BitcoinDesign/Guide/guide/how-it-works/lightning-service-providers.md

 A [watchtower](https://bitcoinops.org/en/topics/watchtowers/) service prevents this by monitoring the user's node for cheating attempts.
 If one is detected, a watchtower broadcasts a justice transaction which gives the cheating parties bitcoin to the honest user.
 Watchtowers sometimes take a small fee for offering this service.

-When using a watchtower and a LSP for other services, it's important to have users connect to one that isn't the LSP.
-This is due to the LSP likely being the only counterparty, so having a watchtower with them would not safeguard the user's bitcoin.
+When using a watchtower and a LSP for [opening channels]({{ '/guide/how-it-works/lightning-service-providers/#channel-opens' | relative_url }}), it's important a watchtower is not that same LSP.
+This is due to that LSP being the users counterparty, so having a watchtower with them would not safeguard their bitcoin.

+The [lightningnetwork+ watchtower](https://lightningnetwork.plus/watchtower) is an example of an LSP offering a watchtower client that users can use.

 </div>

 ---

-Now that you have a good grasp of what an LSP and lightning services are, it's time to kickstart your design work by taking a look at our [design resources]({{ '/guide/designing-products/lightning-services/' | relative_url }}).
+Now, lets learn how [nodes]({{ '/guide/how-it-works/nodes/' | relative_url }}) on bitcoin work.

 {% include next-previous.html
    previousUrl = "/guide/how-it-works/coin-selection/"